One of the most popular buzzwords when it comes to building muscle is… protein.

 I’ll come back to it, I promise.

 Greg O’ Gallagher, one of the hottest fitness YouTubers at the moment of writing this (cue girly scream), has lower recommendations of about 0.82g/1lb of body weight based on recent research.
+You can find out more about the simple methods he uses for building muscle in this kinobody program review.

 Are you noticing a trend here?